 Step 4: Add the Cabbage

-Just like the potatoes and carrots, the cabbage will become too soft if added to the slow cooker too early.
-We like to add the wedges with 2 hours of cooking time remaining for cabbage that’s soft and tender, but not falling apart.
+Just like the potatoes and carrots, cabbage will become too soft if added to the slow cooker too early.
+Add it to the slow cooker based on how tender you like it:

-Don’t have room in your slow cooker for the cabbage?
-Try roasting it instead.
-My recipe for Roasted Cabbage Wedges creates caramelized, crispy edges that add delicious flavor to a corned beef dinner.
+No room for cabbage?
+Try roasting it instead!
+My recipe for Roasted Cabbage Wedges creates caramelized, crispy edges that add great flavor to a corned beef dinner.

-Or, skip cooking the veggies in the slow cooker altogether and serve the corned beef with a bowl of creamy Colcannon, an Irish mashed potato dish.
+Or, skip cooking the potatoes and cabbage in the slow cooker altogether and serve the corned beef with a side of Colcannon, a traditional Irish mashed potato dish.
 This version is made with sautéed cabbage and leeks for a hearty side.

-The vegetables will have great flavor from the cooking liquid, but we like to dress them with a little melted butter, black pepper, and chopped parsley for garnish.
+The vegetables will have great flavor from the cooking liquid, but we like to dress them with a drizzle of melted butter, black pepper, and chopped parsley for garnish.
 Depending on the saltiness of the cooking liquid, they might need a pinch or two of salt, to taste.

-When you’re ready to slice the corned beef, trim the fat cap to your liking (we like to leave a bit on the top).
-Use a sharp carving knife to cut the brisket against the grain into slices of your preferred thickness.
-We usually aim for slices that are about a quarter inch thick.
+To slice the corned beef, trim the fat cap to your liking (we like to leave some for flavor).
+Use a sharp carving knife to slice against the grain for tender slices that don’t shred apart.
+I am for slices about 1/4-inch thick.

 I like to strain some of the cooking liquid and drizzle it over the corned beef slices to keep them juicy on the serving platter.
 Some of our favorite accompaniments for the meal are:

 - Mustard.
-We love Maille Old Style or Lakeshore Wholegrain Mustard with Irish Whiskey,
+We love whole grain mustard, like Maille Old Style or Lakeshore Wholegrain Mustard with Irish Whiskey {affiliate link}.

 - Horseradish Sauce.
-Try my recipe for Creamy Horseradish Sauce or Roasted Garlic Horseradish Cream Sauce.
-(Easy to make while the corned beef is slow cooking!)
+Try my recipe for Creamy Horseradish Sauce or Roasted Garlic Horseradish Sauce.

-- Irish-American Soda Bread.
+- Irish Soda Bread.
 Slathered with Irish butter, of course!

-A. Leftovers can be stored in an airtight container in the refrigerator for 3 to 4 days.
-I like to spoon a little of the strained cooking liquid into the container to keep the meat juicy.
+Leftovers can be stored in an airtight container in the refrigerator for 3 to 4 days.
+To keep the meat juicy, I like to spoon a little of the strained cooking liquid into the container.

 Slow Cooker Corned Beef and Cabbage